DylanAhTeck/ImHungry/README.md

 To run this you'll need to have Maven installed, which can be done by running `brew install maven` in the terminal assuming you have HomeBrew installed.

+### Build Instructions
+0. Ensure Maven is installed.
+You should be able to do this with a `brew install maven` as long as you have HomeBrew installed.
+Goolge around for htis.
+1. Navigate to the root directory.
+2. Run `./mvnw spring-boot:run` to compile and execute the program.
+3. Visit the server at `localhost:8080`.
+To test if it's working, visit (or send a GET request via Postman to) `localhost:8080/test`.
+You should get the string `Looks like you're up and running!` back.
+4. Good luck working!

+### Quick Notes
+1. The entry point of this application is `Application.java` in `src/main/hava/hello`.
+2. The routes and function calls exist in `Controller.java` in `src/main/hava/hello`.
+3. Most work that needs to be done has been labeled with a `TODO: ` tag -- searching for this might make your life easier.